ibm-cloud-docs/power-iaas/capturing-exporting-vm.md

 6. Give your captured image a **Name**.

 7. *(Optional)* You can export the captured image to IBM Cloud Object Storage (COS) by completing the following steps.
     Note that the maximum file upload size to IBM COS is 10 TB.
+    {: note}

    1. Select the **Region**.
    2. Select your **Bucket name** and **optional folders**.
    3. Provide your [HMAC access and HMAC secret keys](/docs/power-iaas?topic=power-iaas-deploy-custom-image#access-keys).